Cuis-University/Cuis-University-Installer/README.md

 3) Start a linux 32 VM and run 4-build32LinuxImage.sh --> creates linux 32 bits CuisUniversity image
 4) Run 5-zip.sh --> create .zip and .tar.gz files for each platform
 5) Upload new files to https://github.com/Cuis-University/Cuis-University/releases
+# VM Update Steps
+Updating the VMs is not automatized.
+It has to be done manually